uncharted25/hive-devops-dojos/dojo-2/README.md

 ## exercise 1

-counting the word "devops" (how to use grep command) https://www.geeksforgeeks.org/grep-command-in-unixlinux/
+counting the word "devops" from file "example.txt" (how to use grep command) https://www.geeksforgeeks.org/grep-command-in-unixlinux/

 ## exercise 2